itsAmeMario0o/bottle/documentation/USING.md

 app-58cd74b8c8-qnwtn  0/3    ContainerCreating  0         1s
 app-58cd74b8c8-wm2js  0/3    ContainerCreating  0         1s
 ```

+>Note: in this output there are *three replicas per deployment (one replica per row)* and each replica
+>is made up of three containers (e.g. 0/3 READY)

 The services will be provided by the named ships